 Recommended Ornette Coleman album: The Shape of Jazz to Come

-Released in 1959, this is Coleman’s most famous album and, in tunes like ‘Peace’ and ‘Lonely Woman’, contains some of his most enduring compositions.
+Released in 1959 (an amazing year for jazz), this is Coleman’s most famous album and, in tunes like ‘Peace’ and ‘Lonely Woman’, contains some of his most enduring compositions.

 Reaction to the Coleman quartet was mixed, with some critics hailing a revolutionary new direction in jazz, while high profile detractors included Miles Davis and Charles Mingus.